larryhastings/big/README.md

 > A replacement for Python's `sched.scheduler` object,
 > adding full threading support and a modern Python interface.
 >
-> Python's `sched.scheduler` object is unfixable; its interface
+> Python's `sched.scheduler` object was a clever idea for the
+> time.
+It abstracted away the concept of time from its interface,
+> allowing it to be adapted to new schemes of measuring time--including
+> mock time used for testing.
+Very nice!
+>
+> But unfortunately, `sched.scheduler` was designed in 1991--long
+> before multithreading was common, years before threading support
+> was added to Python.
+Sadly its API isn't flexible enough to
-> means it cannot correctly handle some scenarios:
+> correctly handle some scenarios:
 >
 > * If one thread has called `sched.scheduler.run`,
 >   and the next scheduled event will occur at time **T**,